The call for 2023-2025 EDGE Fellowship applications is now OPEN

-We are only receiving applications from Asia and the Indo-Pacific islands in 2018
+We are only receiving applications from the Africa region in 2022

-One of the most effective ways ZSL’s EDGE of Existence programme is working to secure the future of EDGE species is by awarding two year Fellowships to future conservation leaders (“EDGE Fellows”) working on poorly-known EDGE bird, mammal, amphibian, reptile, shark or coral species.
+One of the most effective ways ZSL’s EDGE of Existence programme is working to secure the future of EDGE species is by awarding two year Fellowships to future conservation leaders (“EDGE Fellows”) working on poorly-known EDGE fish, gymnosperms, bird, mammal, amphibian, reptile, shark or ray species.

 The two-year Fellowship comprises of: